alexbuildstech/nova/README.md

 This project is made possible by the generous support of our sponsors:

-### **Plymaker**
+### **Polymaker**
-Leading the way in advanced 3D printing materials and rapid prototyping solutions.
-Plymaker empowers makers to build the future.
+Leading the way in advanced 3D printing materials.
+Polymaker provides the high-quality filament that brings Nova's physical form to life.

 ### **DFRobot**
 A world-leading robotics and open-source hardware provider.
-DFRobot supplies the high-quality sensors and controllers that make Nova tick.
+DFRobot supplies the essential electronics and sensors that power Nova's intelligence.

+### **Radxa**
+Innovators in Single Board Computers (SBCs).
+Radxa provides the powerful computing core that drives Nova's AI processing.

 ---